tamontealegrep/MarketplaceCondition/README.md

 In this phase of our analysis, we embark on an examination of the distribution patterns exhibited by binary categorical variables within our dataset.
 The exploration of these variables serves as a crucial step in understanding the fundamental characteristics and potential insights they may provide.

+The `create_subplots()` function creates a figure with a grid of subplots and applies a specified plotting function to each subplot.
 ```python
 def create_subplots(plot_function, data, classes, num_rows, num_cols,
                     title="", title_font_size=16, fig_size=(5,5),